10 February - 17 March 2021

 The applicant for an international postdoc grant must be an individual researcher.
-To apply, you must have been awarded a doctoral degree from a Swedish higher education institution (HEI) or the European University Institute (EUI), no more than 2 years before the deadline for this call.
+To apply, you must have been awarded a doctoral degree from a Swedish higher education institution (HEI) or the European University Institute (EUI) External link, opens in new window., no more than 2 years before the deadline for this call.
 If you have not yet been awarded your doctoral degree, you can still apply, provided you will have completed a doctoral degree before the start of the grant period, that is before 31 December 2021.

 If you are awarded a grant, you must be employed by the administrating organisation at the start of and throughout the grant period and any additional availability period.
 The Swedish Research Council does not usually allow exceptions from the employment requirement due to circumstances that mean the administrating organisation cannot employ you for posting abroad, for example if you are already living in the host country at the time of employment.
 Exceptions from the employment requirement may, however, be allowed if local regulations in the host country require employment with an employer in the country in question.
 Before you send your application to the Swedish Research Council, you must check with the administrating organisation whether it is possible for you to be employed and posted abroad.

 The administrating organisation will decide on the employment format, salary and employment terms and conditions.
 You are, however, expected to remain employed full-time throughout the grant period, which means that you are employed and pay tax in Sweden during your stay abroad.
 You do not have to be employed by the administrating organisation at the time of applying.

 Read more about the regulations governing public agency personnel working outside Sweden on the Swedish Agency for Government Employers’ website.
 External link, opens in new window.